diego-gimenes/MXTires.Microdata.Core/README.md

 # MXTires.Microdata.Core

+##ORIGINAL README
 Quickly ported version of MXTires.Microdata to .NET Core 1.1.1, removed from original .Net 4.5 version references for System.Web and changed Assembly instances in MXTires.Microdata.Core.Validators class.

+MXTires.Microdata is framework to correspond schema.org object types to .Net classes with conversion to JSON

 ##Before